rpy2/rpy2/doc/source/robjects.rst

 A :class:`RDataFrame` represents the `R` class `data.frame`.

 Currently, the constructor is flagged as experimental.
-It accepts either a :class:`rinterface.SexpVector` or a dictonnary which elements will be the columns of the `data.frame`.
+It accepts either a :class:`rinterface.SexpVector` (with :attr:`typeof` equal to *VECSXP*) or an instance of class :class:`rpy2.rlike.container.TaggedList`.

 .. autoclass:: rpy2.robjects.RDataFrame
    :show-inheritance: